vinkrish/vinkrish.github.io/content/blog/aot/index.md

 let's look at the steps involved:

-1. Using **BeautifulSoup** to scrape the webpages.
+1. Scrape Image Links with BeautifulSoup

 By inspecting the page, I realised the images have `href` attribute and also to remove other unwanted links I have put condition based on length which in our case satisfy the image links.

 ```python
 from bs4 import BeautifulSoup